raj713335/FACIAL_RECOGNITION/README.md

 $ pip install tensorflow
 ```

-### List of Python packages taht are being used in the Application
+### List of Python packages that are being used in the Application

 ```sh
 from tkinter import *